SelectCode/apply/docs/pages/challenges/rag.md

 Your task is to design and implement a data pipeline that processes meeting transcripts and uses RAG to either make our meetings more efficient or more entertaining.
 You have the freedom to approach this challenge from either a practical or humorous angle - or both!

-Here you can find the meeting transcripts: [Meetings transcripts](https://drive.google.com/drive/folders/1S7hJ5U6nGClbatBSZuaQpzsaA6Q2ElE3)

 ## Technical Requirements 🛠️

 - You will be provided with 7 meeting transcripts in VTT format (output from MS Teams).
+You can find them [here](https://drive.google.com/drive/folders/1S7hJ5U6nGClbatBSZuaQpzsaA6Q2ElE3).
 - You have the freedom to choose your preferred programming languages, frameworks, and tools.
 - Your solution should demonstrate a well-designed data pipeline that incorporates RAG techniques.